denilsonsa/prettyping/index.md

 [YouTube demonstration by Yu-Jie Lin](https://youtu.be/ziEMY1BcikM):<br>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ziEMY1BcikM?autohide=1" frameborder="0" allowfullscreen></iframe>

-Very old screenshot, showing how `prettyping` looked like during in 2008:<br>
+Very old screenshot, showing how `prettyping` looked like in 2008:<br>
 ![Old screenshot of prettyping showing only the received and lost packets, but not the latency](prettyping_old.png)

 ## Comparison between tools